YugabyteDB-Samples/yugarentals/local_deployment.md

 ## Configure Your Environment

-YugaRentals uses the [Dotenv](https://www.npmjs.com/package/dotenv) package configure it's application environment.
+YugaRentals uses the [Dotenv](https://www.npmjs.com/package/dotenv) package to configure its application environment.

 1. Install the server dependencies